filefoxper/airma/docs/react-state/index.md

 const Increase = memo(()=>{
     // API `useSignal` returns a signal function,
     // which can be called to get the newest instance from store.
-    // Only the required parts of this instance change makes component rerender.
+    // Only the render usage fields of this instance change makes component rerender.
     // Here, only the action method `increase` from instance is required, and as the action method is stable with no change, that makes component never rerender. const signal = counting.useSignal();
     return <button onClick={signal().increase}>+</button>;